koifissh/hackathon2024b/README.md

 pip install numpy
 pip install wave
 ```
+1. Insure you have a VALID OPEN API KEY to insert into the code
 2. Ensure you have valid OpenAI API credentials configured in the EmergencyDispatcher class.

 3. Run the `Gui-1.py` file to start the server.